Hannah Locklear | December 12, 2023

 Let’s take a look at another example.

-Example: Harry is being sued for a medical debt that is more than 10 years old in Illinois.
+Example: Harry is being sued for a medical debt that is more than three years old in Mississippi.
 He uses SoloSuit to respond to the case.
-Since the statute of limitations on medical debt in Illinois is 10 years, Harry uses this as one of his affirmative defenses in his Answer.
+Since the statute of limitations on medical debt in Mississippi is three years, Harry uses this as one of his affirmative defenses in his Answer.
 He also denies most of the claims against him.
 SoloSuit files the Answer with the court on Harry’s behalf and delivers it to the debt collector’s lawyer.
 When the lawyer receives Harry’s Answer, she files a Motion to Dismiss into the case, ending it early.

 To learn more about these three steps, check out this video: